TTENTION INVESTORS: FINRA Suspends Foresters Equity Services’ John Ernst For Woodbridge Notes Sales

 John Ernst Sold Over $500,000 In Woodbridge Notes Away From Foresters Equity Services

-Namely, FINRA stated that Ernst advised Foresters Equity Services customers to buy Woodbridge promissory notes.
+Namely, FINRA stated that John Ernst advised Foresters Equity Services customers to buy Woodbridge promissory notes.
 Supposedly, Ernst pushed Woodbridge as a real estate investment fund, but it was later determined by a federal judge to be a Ponzi scheme.
 Apparently, Ernst solicited four investors to buy the notes, three of which were Foresters customers.
 FINRA mentioned that Ernst sold over $500,000 in promissory notes to those investors and earned over $32,000 in commissions.